thomas1o/thomas1o/README.md

 - 👋 Hi, I’m Thomas
-- 👀 I’m interested in ...
+- 👀 I’m interested in Android Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Kotlin and Java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Android Development Projects
-- 📫 How to reach me thomasbiju43210@gmail.com

 <!---
 thomas1o/thomas1o is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.